Abelian Squares and Their Progenies: Introduction

-where $f > 0$ on $\T$ and $\widehat{f}(k) = c_k$ for $k = -n, \ldots, n.$ This variational property as well as the classical results mentioned in the preceding paragraph motivate the description of spectral density functions of several complex variables.
-Spectral density functions are also clues toward unveiling appropriate higher-dimensional analogues of Bernstein-Szeg\H{o} measures and Fej\'{e}r-Riesz factorizations.

-Our objective here is neither to survey nor to merely augment the corpus of research into the characteristic phenomena of spectral density functions.
-Rather, we wondered whether there are any connections between the theory of strongly $\D^d$-stable polynomials and combinatorics that lie outside of the immediate scope of Borcea and Br\"{a}nd\'{e}n's work.
-Searching for potential insights, we investigated the polynomials $p[x]_{r, 3}^*(z_1, z_2, z_3) = 1 - xp_{r, 3}(z_1, z_2, z_3)$ for $|x| < 1/3$ along with their spectral density functions $\mathcal{S}_{p[x]_{r, 3}^*}.$ Treating each $\mathcal{S}_{p[x]_{r, 3}^*}$ as a function of $x,$ one can calculate the Maclaurin series expansions of the Fourier coefficients $\widehat{\mathcal{S}_{p[x]_{r, 3}^*}}(j, k, l).$ To start, we computed the first few Taylor coefficients of
+Our objective here is not to dive deeper into the characteristic phenomena of strongly $\D^d$-stable polynomials.
+Rather, we wondered whether there is anything combinatorially meaningful about spectral density over the rings of symmetric polynomials.
+Searching for potential insights, we investigated the polynomials $p(z_1, z_2, z_3) = 1 - xp_{r, 3}(z_1, z_2, z_3)$ for $|x| < 1/3$ together with their spectral density functions $\mathcal{S}_{p}.$ Treating each $\mathcal{S}_{p}$ as a function of a real variable $x$ that maps into $L^2(\T^3)$, one can calculate the Taylor series expansions of the Fourier coefficients $\widehat{\mathcal{S}_{p}}(j, k, l).$ To start, we computed the first few Taylor coefficients of

 and obtained the following sequence of integers:\\

 \

 Upon inputting the nonzero entries into Neil Sloane's \textit{On-Line Encyclopedia of Integer Sequences} \cite{OEIS}, we received a match in sequence A002893.
 This goaded us into pinpointing a combinatorial interpretation of these Taylor coefficients.
 We especially homed in on Jeffrey Shallit's comment that entry A002893 is the number of abelian squares of length $2n$ over a 3-letter alphabet.